unlocomqx/addons-docs/docs/src/productdesigner/product-config/17-fields.md

 # Fields

-Product fields are rectangle that can contain design elements (texts or images)
+Product fields are rectangles that can contain design elements (texts or images)

 You can enable the fields feature and add the various fields to the designer.